raven-dev-ops/EA_Sports_FC_26_Discord_Bot/README.md

 ## Test mode

-When `TEST_MODE=true`, staff submissions and log messages are routed to `DISCORD_TEST_CHANNEL`.
+When `TEST_MODE=true`, staff portal messages and log messages are routed to `DISCORD_TEST_CHANNEL`.
 Use `/dev_on` and `/dev_off` to toggle routing at runtime (session-scoped).